Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 ┌──────────────────────────── vFL aggregation server ────────────────────────────┐

-│ Per-forge trust score (PID / EMA-based, vFL roadmap) │
+│ Per-client trust score (PID / EMA-based, vFL roadmap) │

 └─────────────────────────────────────────────────────────────────────────────────┘